 Meeting the general entry requirements

-For entry to a Master's programme, the minimum requirement is a 180 ECTS university degree (Kadidaatti/Kandidat), or a 210 ECTS degree (Ammattikorkeakoulututkinto/Yrkeshögskoleexamen) from a university of applied science (Ammattikorkeakoulu/Yrkeshögskola)
+For entry to a Master's programme, the minimum requirement is a 180 ECTS university degree (Kandidaatti/Kandidat), or a 210 ECTS degree (Ammattikorkeakoulututkinto/Yrkeshögskoleexamen) from a university of applied science (Ammattikorkeakoulu/Yrkeshögskola)

 Meeting the English requirement

-You can meet the English requirement with your upper secondary studies with an English advanced course (pitkä oppimäärä/lång lärokurs) in the Matriculation exam (Ylioppilastutkintotodistus / Studentexamen) or English A 8 courses in the Final school grades (Lukion Päättötodistus/Avgångsbetyg).
-If you graduated according to the 2015 curriculum it’s sufficient with English A 6 courses.
+You can meet the English requirement with your upper secondary studies (lukio/gymnasium) with an English advanced course (pitkä oppimäärä/lång lärokurs) in the Matriculation exam (Ylioppilastutkinto / Studentexamen) or with 8 completed courses of English as an A language. .
+If you graduated according to the 2015 curriculum it’s sufficient with 6 completed courses of English as an A language.

 If you’re documenting your English based on your upper secondary studies, you must provide documentation demonstrating you meet the requirement.
 Please submit your upper secondary documents as indicated for bachelor’s level studies.